 Roll it into a ball then place it back in the bowl to rise, you want it to be doubled in size.

 Make and chill the filling.
-Meanwhile, while the dough rises you can make the filling because that needs to chill for at least 30 minutes.
+While the dough rises you can make the filling because that needs to chill for about 30 minutes.

 Beat together cream cheese, pumpkin puree, butter, sugar, brown sugar, pumpkin pie spice and salt.
 Cover with plastic wrap and move it to the fridge to chill.